Skip to content

 Success criteria: <how to verify it worked>

-Output: Write summary to /home/winnie/.openclaw/workspace/checkpoints/subagent-<label>.md
+Output: Write summary to /home/chrisr6/.openclaw/workspace/checkpoints/subagent-<label>.md

 Include: status (done|error), files_changed, summary, next_action (if any)